Social conventions and rules of courtesy related to the behaviour with clients

-- Try not to rice voice on the clients.
+- Try not to raise your voice to the clients.

-- If the client is creating a threat to other people and refuses to leave the shop, don’t be afraid to call the police.
+- If the client constitutes a threat to other people and refuses to leave the shop, don’t be afraid to call the police.

 The exercises are not created yet.
 If you would like to get involve with their creation, be a contributor.